awslabs/data-on-eks/website/docs/blueprints/streaming-platforms/flink.md

 - **Exactly-once Semantics**: Flink supports exactly-once processing, which ensures that each record is processed exactly once, even in the presence of failures.
 - **Low Latency**: Flink's streaming engine is optimized for low-latency processing, making it suitable for use cases that require real-time processing of data.
 - **Extensibility**: Flink provides a rich set of APIs and libraries, making it easy to extend and customize to fit your specific use case.
+- **Observability** Flink exposes a metrics system that gathers and exposes metrics to the external systems such as Prometheus.
+The Flink Operator extends this to centralized monitoring solutions.
+- **Autoscaling** Flink supports Reactive and Adaptive autoscaling.
+Job autoscaling is supported by the Flink operator for resource and cost optimizations.

 ## Architecture